TrunksLegendary/Udacity-SDCE-CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set: 34799
-* The size of the validation set is ?
+* The size of validation set: 4410
-* The size of test set is ?
+* The size of test set: 12630
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image: 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set: 43

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing the distribution of the 43 traffic sign classes.

-![alt text][image1]
+![bar][barchart]

 ### Design and Test a Model Architecture

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, the image is converted  to grayscale because ...

 Here is an example of a traffic sign image before and after grayscaling.
+The inclusion of color did not improve the model performance,  the model actually performed better in grayscale.
+Also, the lower dimension of the images helped train the model faster.

+![alt text][exm1]
-![alt text][image2]
+![alt text][exm2]

-As a last step, I normalized the image data because ...

-I decided to generate additional data because ...
+As a last step, the image data was normalized in order to prevent my gradient from going out control in such wide pixel range.
+This will help avoid my model getting stuck in local minima when I use a single, global learning rate.

+The images were loaded from pickled data divided into training, validation, and testing data.
+The number of images were 34799, 4410, and 12630, respectively.

-To add more data to the the data set, I used the following techniques because ...
+Additional data was generated because many classes are significantly under-represented as seen in the distriution plot above.
+To add more data to the the data set, images with random rotations were added.

 Here is an example of an original image and an augmented image:

+![alt text][exm1]
-![alt text][image3]
+![alt text][exm3]

 The difference between the original data set and the augmented data set is the following ...

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.